ChecksFinance/soul-moment/README.md

   Soul Moment
 </h2>
 <p align="center">
-  An attempt to provide an implementation of SBT(Soul-bound token) in the cairo language.
+  An attempt to provide an implementation of SBT(Soul-bound token) in Cairo lang.
 </p>
 <p align="center">
   Brought to you by <a href="https://twitter.com/checksfinance">@ChecksFinance</a>.